 Dhow Cruise Creek

-It is an opulent restaurant which is the favorite of celebrities.
+It is an opulent restaurant that is the favorite of celebrities.
 You can also walk on the beach or Palm Jumeirah Boardwalk.
 The 11 km long promenade has many food trucks that can tickle your taste buds.

 - Reach the Palm Gateway Monorail station in your car or taxi